Program Arcade GamesWith Python And Pygame

-Also, why size=(700,500) and not size=700,500?
+Also, why size = (700, 500) and not size = 700, 500?
 The same reason why we put parentheses around the color definitions.
 Python can't normally store two numbers (a height and width) into one variable.
 The only way it can is if the numbers are stored as a list.
 Lists need either parentheses or square brackets.
 (Technically, parenthesis surrounding a set of numbers is more accurately called a tuple or an immutable list.
 Lists surrounded by square brackets are just called lists.
-An experienced Python developer would cringe at calling a list of numbers surrounded by parentheses a list rather than a tuple.)
+An experienced Python developer would cringe at calling a list of numbers surrounded by parentheses a list rather than a tuple.
+Also you can actually say size = 700, 500 and it will default to a tuple but I prefer to use parentheses.)
 Lists are covered in detail in Chapter 7.

 To set the title of the window (which shown in the title bar) use the following line of code: